About UF Law

 It ranked fourth among public law schools in 2013 (tied for seventh overall) in the number of its graduates serving as federal district and circuit court judges; more than 250 graduates serve as state appellate and trial judges in Florida, and many serve in those roles in other states as well.

 No other law school has produced as many presidents of the American Bar Association since 1973; five including 2010-11 president Steve Zack (pictured).
 Graduates are also represented by the majority of The Florida Bar presidents, including current president Eugene Pettis (JD 85), Gwynne Young (JD 74), Scott Hawkins (JD 83), Mayanne Downs (JD 87), and John G. White III (JD 79).
 Four Florida Governors and hundreds of state senators, representatives and cabinet members hail from UF Law.
 Twelve graduates also became college presidents, and more than a dozen have served as deans of law schools.

 Diversity in leadership

 Rankings & accreditation

 UF Law was accredited in 1925 by the American Bar Association and is a member of the Association of American Law Schools.
-The generosity of its loyal alumni and friends, including college namesake Fredric G. Levin, a prominent trial lawyer, makes the college one of the nation’s best endowed public law schools in the United States.
+The generosity of its loyal alumni and friends, including college namesake Fredric G. Levin, a prominent trial lawyer, makes the college one of the nation’s best endowed public law schools.